MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#5 Create a charges code
 ----------------------------------

-*Objective:  Create a charge code for vendor transport charges on various items.*
+*Objective:Â  Create a charge code for vendor transport charges on various items.*

 The accounts payable coordinator at Contoso Entertainment Systems USA must